Matioli-amoc/BIOL7180--Code-Review-Proposal/README.md

 ## 1. Repository overview

-* **Objective:** This repository provides tools and scripts for processing bisulfite sequencing (BS-seq) data to extract DNA methylation information.
+* **Objective:** This repository provides tools and scripts for processing bisulfite sequencing (BS-seq) data to extract DNA methylation information.It supports key steps in the workflow, including data preprocessing, alignment, and methylation profiling.

 ---